Smartsoon/Parser/README.md

 # Parser
 Simple searching logs by dates.
-Just choose your .txt file and search for coincidences in text by log dates.
+Just choose your .txt file and search for occurrences in text by log dates.

 # Parcer 1.1
 - Add posibility to search without selecting dates (overall file).